 With so many toxins in so many products it is important to know which ones are truly toxic for cats.
-This post is all about scented air fresheners and scented candles; which ones are actually bad for cats.
+This post is all about are air fresheners bad for cats?

 Are scented air fresheners bad for my cat?